Jetstrike-AI/Aelan/README.md

 Features:

-  1)Fast speedtest checking
+  1) Fast speedtest checking

-  2)Fast info about system
+  2) Fast info about system

-  3)GUI
+  3) GUI

+  4) Fast installing and repairing

+  5) Autonomy and informativeness of the program